-After years of starting and growing seedlings and plantlets in inert media such as perlite and vermiculite, we decided it was time to return to basics.
-We’ve been revisiting classic seed starting and propagation methods and supplies, and we’ll be sharing our experiences with you.
+After years of starting and growing seedlings and plantlets in inert media such as perlite and vermiculite, I decided it was time to return to basics and revisit classic seed starting and propagation methods and supplies.

-We started with the Jiffy® 7 peat pellet.
+I picked up some Jiffy® 7 peat pellets to start with.
 These compressed peat discs have been a favorite of outdoor gardeners for years for their ease of use and convenience.
 The pellets expand when placed in water and grow into a small plug surrounded by bio-degradable netting with a pre-drilled hole for seeds.
 Gardeners can start seeds indoors under lights and then place the seedling plugs right into the ground when time to transplant after the last frost.
 Very clean, neat, and convenient.

-Jiffy pellets are also used in the Jiffy Windowsill Garden which can be used to start outdoor plants indoors or, as in our case, to grow indoor plants.
+Jiffy pellets are also used in the Jiffy Windowsill Garden which can be used to start outdoor plants indoors or, as in my case, to grow indoor flowering plants.

-We soaked several peat pellets in a shallow dish filled with water for about 10 min. while preparing to groom a large African violet collection.
-With a plant sale on the horizon we wanted to salvage offshoots from several plants before giving them away.
-As each sucker was removed we simply placed it in the pre-drilled hole of the plug and labeled it.
-(If you use a windowsill garden you can place labels in the tray or affix a label to the side.)
+I soaked several peat pellets in a shallow dish filled with water for about 10 min. while preparing to groom a large African violet collection.
+With a plant sale on the horizon I wanted to salvage offshoots from several plants before giving them away.
+As each sucker was removed I simply placed it in the pre-drilled hole of the plug and labeled it.
+(If you use a Jiffy windowsill garden you can place labels in the tray or affix a label to the side.)

-We have found that offshoots started in Jiffy pellets root more quickly and develop a stronger root system than suckers placed in perlite or vermiculite.
-As a result of this experiment, we have decided to start all our seedlings in peat pellets before transplanting to our preferred inorganic media.
-We believe this will give the plants a better start and firmer root foundation.
+I have found that offshoots or cuttings started in Jiffy pellets root more quickly and develop a stronger root system than those placed in perlite or vermiculite.
+Lately, I’ve been starting all my seedlings and suckers in peat pellets or peat plugs before transplanting to inorganic media.
+I think it gives the plants a better start and creates a firmer root foundation.

 Front: ‘Lollipop’, ‘Lemon Drop’ suckers, ‘Wee Be’